julioct/julioct.github.io/_posts/2024-05-25-Securing-Aspnet-Core-Applications-With-OIDC-And-Microsoft-Entra-ID.md

 <br/>

-### **Step 5: Add an authorization handler**
+### **Step 6: Add an authorization handler**
 Just because the user is authenticated in the frontend doesn't mean the backend will automatically trust the frontend to make requests on behalf of the user.

-We need to make sure we attach the access token as a header on every request we make to the backend API endpoints that require authorization.
+We need to make sure we attach the **access token** as a header on every request we make to the backend API endpoints that require authorization.

 We could do this manually in every request, but it's easier via a delegating handler like this: